 Research.
-NJDOT is reaching out to the Pennsylvania DOT to learn about their digital as-built program and delivery plan and has contacted the consultant developing FHWA guidelines for 3D As-Builts.
+NJDOT has met with the Pennsylvania DOT to learn about their digital as-built program and delivery plan and has contacted the consultant developing FHWA guidelines for 3D As-Builts.

 Building Support.
 NJDOT is working with internal and external stakeholders to advance digital as-built and 3D digital delivery.
 Collaboration with Local Public Agencies (LPA) will occur with support from NJDOT Local Aid.

-In the next 6 months, required resources for digital as-builts will be determined, including computer software; training; and pilot project expenses.
+In the next six months, required resources for digital as-builts will be determined, including computer software, training, and pilot project expenses.
 Cost estimates will also be prepared and funding authorization sought.

 DIGITAL AS-BUILTS: NEW & NOTEWORTHY